10-Minute Walk Learning Series

 Subscribe for free today to this learning series dedicated to the 10-Minute Walk initiative.
 This subscription will automatically enroll you in upcoming webinars, micro-learning, shared resources, and discussions focused on this important NRPA project.

 Join 10-Minute Walk park professionals and advocates to discuss all things park access and quality!
 Each network call will be based on the last webinar in the 10-Minute Walk Learning Series.
-For April, we will be focusing on using data to prioritize actions.
 Bring your questions, comments, and strategies, and engage in the conversation with other professionals committed to enhancing park access and quality in their cities.
 An agenda with discussion questions will be posted to the 10-Minute Walk group on NRPA Connect.

 As a public health professional its my goal to combine my skills and experience to ensure that everyone has an environment around them that encourages inspiration, well being, health, physical activity and a connection to the community.
 I am dedicated to reducing health disparities in low-income communities by learning from and helping others make a change in their community environment.